whichllm — Browse and compare AI model specs and pricing

 Inference buying guide

-API vs subscription vs Ollama Cloud: how should you buy open model inference?
+API vs subscription vs Ollama Cloud: cheapest way to buy open model inference

 Source note